 If you have any questions about the rights of prospective residents, residents or operators under the Act contact Fair Trading on 13 32 20.

-All retirement villages in NSW need to register that the land is being used as a retirement village.
-This is a requirement under the Retirement Villages Act 2010 and penalties may apply for failure to do so.
+All retirement villages in NSW must register that the land is being used as a retirement village.
+Failing to do so may result in penalties.
 New villages must be registered before the operator enters into any village contracts with residents.

-Village operators need to complete Request form 11RN (Request to enter notification pursuant to Section 24A Retirement Villages Act 1999) available from the Land title dealing forms page of the Land and Property Information (LPI) website.
-On the Request form, the operator needs to identify the land (or the relevant part of the land) that is being used as a retirement village and the name of the retirement village.
+Village operators must complete Request form 11RN (Request to enter notification pursuant to Section 24A Retirement Villages Act 1999) available from the Land title dealing forms page of the Land and Property Information (LPI) website.
+On the form, the operator needs to identify the land (or the relevant part of the land) being used as a retirement village and the name of the retirement village.
 Registration is a once-only process.
-Upon registration, the relevant details become part of the public register of retirement villages available on Accommodation registers page.
+Upon registration, the relevant details become part of the public register of retirement villages available on the Accommodation registers page.

 The register will enable retirement villages to readily receive important information about changes to the laws or other relevant matters from Fair Trading.